-An introduction to the structure and function of the human cardiovascular, respiratory, gastrointestinal, renal/urinary and reproductive systems including organ development.
+An introduction to the structure and function of the human integumentary (skin), cardiovascular, respiratory, gastrointestinal, renal/urinary and reproductive systems.

-water balance when you are sleeping, running a marathon at the equator or climbing
+control water balance when you are sleeping, running a marathon at the equator or

-Mt Everest.
-This paper will introduce you to the structure (Anatomy) and function
+climbing Mt Everest.
+This paper will introduce you to the structure (Anatomy) and

-(Physiology) of your body systems and begin to explain why the body operates as such
+function (Physiology) of your body systems and begin to explain why the body operates

-HUBS 192 will build on the principle of homeostasis developed in HUBS 191 with consideration of the five main body systems: cardiovascular, respiratory, gastrointestinal, renal/urinary and reproductive systems.
+HUBS 192 will build on the principle of homeostasis developed in HUBS 191 with consideration of five main body systems: skin, cardiovascular, respiratory, gastrointestinal, renal/urinary and reproductive systems.

 |Paper title||Human Body Systems 2|